 Our rates are regulated by certain municipalities and the Texas Utility Commission based on an analysis of our invested capital and our expenses in a test year.
 Thus, the rates that we are allowed to charge may not match our expenses at any given time.
+In this connection, pursuant to the Settlement Agreement discussed in "Business- Regulation - State and Local Regulation - Rate Case" in Item 1 of this report, until June 30, 2010, we are limited in our ability to request rate relief.
 The regulatory process by which rates are determined may not always result in rates that will produce full recovery of our costs and enable us to earn a reasonable return on our invested capital.